-Are you visiting Downtown Los Angeles?
-If you plan on visiting the Downtown area, you must do this walking tour scavenger hunt!
-In fact, it will take you around downtown to every major site.
+Are you looking for things to do in Downtown Los Angeles?
+Our 3-hour self-guided walking tour and scavenger hunt will take you around downtown to every major site.
 You will have challenges to solve every step of the way.
 Meanwhile, you will also be exposed to the area’s history and many local tips.

 What you will see